kylln20/WRO_FE_2023-24/README.md

 <img src="https://github.com/kylln20/WRO_FE_2023-24/blob/main/other/extra%20images/parkingdetection.png" height="300px">

+After 3 laps are completed, we set a timer of 2 seconds so we stop in the starting section, the car then moves to pass all pillars on the outside to make it easier for the car to park.

 Once the magenta parking lot has been found in the left or right region of interest, we delay using time.sleep() based on the detected area to ensure the car doesn't turn too early.

 ```py